fengliu90/SFER_code/README.md

 This is the code for paper "Unsupervised Heterogeneous Domain Adaptation via Shared Fuzzy Equivalence Relations", published in IEEE TFS.
 Please NOTE: If you do not use windows system, you need to re-compile your own svmtrain and svmpredict file.

+We transfer knowledge from a heterogeneous source domain to an unlabeled target domain.

 If you do not want to repalce with your datasets, just run

 main;